Thread is paint, the needle a brush, and AI the canvas | Kiyomi Osawa

 Access our growing collection of artworks, crafts, and exclusive products.
 Be invited to upcoming exhibitions, events, and artist collaborations (20% of your subscription goes directly into funding future artists' exhibitions)

-We are grateful to have the mentorship and support from Koichi Saito and the Kiryu government officials.
+We are grateful for the generous sponsorship from Fusheng Textile, as well as the mentorship and support from Koichi Saito and the Kiryu government officials.
 Thank you to the team behind ComfyUI, Kohya_SS and FlowUI for developing open-source tools and AI frameworks.

 We would like to extend our heartfelt gratitude to Kiyomi Osawa and to the artisans of Osawa Shokai.